RCPU: Rotation-Constrained Error Compensation for Structured Pruning of Large Language Models

-Large language models (LLMs) incur substantial computational and memory costs, motivating the development of compression techniques.
-Among the most widely studied approaches are \emph{quantization}, which reduces parameter precision to improve efficiency \cite{lang2024comprehensive}, and \emph{distillation}, which transfers knowledge from a large teacher to a smaller student model \cite{distillation_survey2024}.
+\paragraph{Model compression in LLMs} Large language models (LLMs) incur substantial computational and memory costs, motivating the development of compression techniques.
+Among the most widely studied approaches are \emph{quantization}, which lowers precision to improve efficiency \cite{lang2024comprehensive}, and \emph{distillation}, which transfers knowledge from a large teacher to a smaller student model \cite{distillation_survey2024}.
 In this work, we focus on \emph{pruning}, which removes unnecessary parameters.